Soulless - Sneak Peek

 The man’s eyes widened before a delighted smile began to spread, his gaze quickly raking over my face, down the long black hair I left unbound and over what he could see of my lean, tall body.
 “That’s quite alright, miss…”

 The city of Fondry was one of the larger settlements in the mortal realm, which meant I could reside there a bit longer than most if I kept my head down, but it had already been five years and people were sure to notice the girl who had been seventeen for a very long time now.
-I had already garnered the attention of many vendors and game owners nearby.
+I had already garnered the attention of many vendors and bar owners nearby.
 A change of scenery would be coming soon.
-I just hoped it was my choice—not someone else’s.
+I just hoped it was by my choice—not someone else’s.

-Until then, I needed a strong drink and something to distract me.
+Which meant, I needed a strong drink and something to distract me.

 As the music and chatter faded, I slipped into a narrow alleyway, dipping down under a string of dingy clothes hanging out to dry, heading to my intended location for the evening.
 At the next corner, when I was sure I was alone, I pulled out the coin bags I had stolen.
 A quick weighted estimation told me it would suffice for the night, and hopefully I would win a bit more at the cards table once the evening fell into full swing.

+I blinked, bringing reality back to life as the sound of laughter rang out from somewhere nearby.
 A shiver ran down my spine and the feeling of being watched had my feet moving quickly away from the building.
 That could have been my life, eternal darkness under a blood moon.
 It would have been hell…literally.

 I stepped into the bar with a smile, my eyes scanning the entire place.
 It was packed, likely because it was the first of the month which meant it was not only the day of honor from the princes, but payday.
 Just what I needed.
-I settled into a spot along the corner of the bar and signaled to the woman behind it for a drink.
+I settled into a spot along the corner of the bar and signalled to the woman behind it for a drink.

 “Ozzy, how’s the wife?”
 I asked smoothly, sipping my drink without meeting his glare.